open-telemetry/oteps/text/0156-columnar-encoding.md

 The `arrow_payloads` attribute is a list of `ArrowPayload` messages.
 Each `ArrowPayload` message represents a table of data encoded in a columnar format (e.g. metrics, logs, traces, attributes, events, links, exemplars, ...).
-Several correlated IPC Arrow messages of different nature and with different schemas can be sent in the same OTLP batch identified by `batch_id` and thus be processed as one unit without complex logic in the collector or any other processing systems.
+Several correlated IPC Arrow messages of different nature and with different schemas can be sent in the same OTelArrow batch identified by `batch_id` and thus be processed as one unit without complex logic in the collector or any other processing systems.
 More details on the `ArrowPayload` columns in the section [Mapping OTel entities to Arrow records](#mapping-otel-entities-to-arrow-records).